jxmot/github_repo-sftp-server_update/README.md

 * test - files will be uploaded to a "test" area on your server.
 For websites it would typically be located at `publc_html/test`.
 * live - files will be uploaded to `public_html`.

+Each mode can be configured to enable "backups".
+If enabled then files are backed up from the server just before uploading them to the server.

 If you need to add more "modes":

 * Add a function to `modes.php`.
 Then use that function name in the `"modes"` property in `run.json`.